Practising self-compassion with children and young people

 - Considering the cultural context we live and learn in

 - Learning about the emotional regulation system

-- Exploring ways to practice self-compassion skills and attributes, including Mindfulness based techniques.
+- Exploring ways to practise self-compassion skills and attributes, including mindfulness based techniques.

 Jan is an experienced and knowledgeable trainer.
 She is an BACP Accredited Adult Psychotherapist, a Play and Creative Arts Therapist, an EMDR Practitioner, NLP Practitioner and qualified Personal and Corporate Coach.
 Jan has also completed a Certificate in Traumatic Stress with the Trauma Centre at Bessel van der Kolk’s Justice Resource Institute, Brookline.
 Jan also completed the Mindfulness Association Level 2 Certificate of Readiness to Teach their Mindfulness Based Living Course (MBLC).

 Jan has worked in health ad social care in various roles throughout her career.
 She worked with vulnerable and disadvantaged young people in the voluntary sector for almost a decade.
 This is where Jan developed an interest in working with attachment and trauma.
 She moved to working in foster care supporting children and carers of traumatised children.
 Jan then moved to work with adults with mental health challenges that prevented them from moving into employment.